Lennox Merit ML193E Review

 The ML296V is also an entry-level Merit series furnace, but an argument could be made that it’s a far superior model.

-It will cost a little more, but let’s talk about what you get for the slightly higher price: two-stage operation, a variable-speed blower, more even heat through your house, better cost-savings on your heating bills, a chance to qualify for more rebates, and an AFUE of 96 percent.
+It will cost a little more, but let’s talk about what you get for the slightly higher price: a two-stage, variable-speed furnace with more even heat through your house, better cost-savings on your heating bills, a chance to qualify for rebates, and an AFUE of 96 percent.

 With AFUE, the percentage tells you how much fuel is converted to heat and how much is wasted.
-So the ML193E converts $0.93 of every dollar into fuel, whereas the ML296V converts $0.96 of every dollar to fuel, so you can see how the more expensive model could potentially save you more in the long-run through increased energy savings.
+So the ML193E converts $0.93 of every dollar into fuel, whereas the ML296V converts $0.96 of every dollar to fuel.
+The more expensive model could potentially save you more in the long-run through increased energy savings.